czervenka/gap/doc/testing.rst

 \.\. and here we are.
 Just finish the test commands and fill them to the assertXxxx statements.
 The bin/ipython script sets up the same environment as is used in tests.
-And - what I like - no dev_appserver needs to run to play in in ipython and application data are really changed.
+And - what I like - no dev_appserver needs to run to play in ipython and application data are really changed.